-- Address some of the driving forces of population aging.
-This could include encouraging higher fertility in certain countries and regions, and facilitating immigration to aging countries or regions, as this would increase young workers and give aging countries time to adjust. - Encourage and facilitate elderly and female labor force participation.
-This should include removal of mandatory retirement ages, facilitation of part time work, elimination of mandatory withdrawals from retirement accounts, and establishment of conditions for women to increase their participation in the labor force, such as the provision of child care facilities. - Encourage personal savings.
-This should include an educational campaign to encourage savings and simplifying rules on retirement accounts.
+- Addressing some of the driving forces of population aging.
+This could include encouraging higher fertility in certain countries and regions, and facilitating immigration to aging countries or regions, as this would increase young workers and give aging countries time to adjust. - Encouraging and facilitate elderly and female labor force participation.
+This should include removal of mandatory retirement ages, facilitation of part time work, elimination of mandatory withdrawals from retirement accounts, and establishment of conditions for women to increase their participation in the labor force, such as the provision of child care facilities. - Encouraging personal savings.
+This should include an educational campaign to promote savings and simplify rules on retirement accounts.
 This would induce individuals to accumulate higher savings for retirement and, in turn, increase investment and economic growth relative to the baseline.
-It should be noted that governments have a stake in encouraging saving for retirement, as this would reduce elderly dependence on public programs. - Encourage an environment that significantly promotes enhancement of technology and innovation.
-This is of the essence to continue to improve living standards all over the world, or as a minimum, to help preserve the gains observed in per capita income in recent decades.
-Without technological improvements, even the current levels of income cannot be guaranteed. - Improve the skills of new workers in Africa, as most of the growth in the labor force will take place there.
-One of the most urgent and likely difficult challenges will be the buildup of the human capital required to fulfill its potential in the aging environment.
-To this end, an effective education system will need to play the central role.
-However, the region has lagged behind others regarding education.
-Even among the most advanced countries, the quality of education is defective, and is in need of considerable improvement. - Take the difficult but necessary measures to avoid unsustainable fiscal situations.
-These measures should include strengthening public pension plans through a combination of extending retirement ages and increasing contributions, reducing aging-related spending, raising revenue, and improving the efficiency of non-aging related spending.
-In the absence of these measures, fiscal crises would be unavoidable, with devastating consequences.
+It should be noted that governments have a stake in encouraging saving for retirement, as this would reduce elderly dependence on public programs.